Histamine, Mast Cells, and Fighting Hay Fever or Pollen Allergy

 Mast cells have important functions in our immune system.
 They are involved in both wound healing and in defending the body against pathogens (microbes that cause disease).
 These are vital processes.
 Mast cells are also involved in the allergic response, which is a process that allergy sufferers would like to avoid.

+The process of mast cell activation is summarized in the illustration above.
 When an allergen enters the body for the first time, it joins to a type of white blood cell called a B cell.
 The B cell then makes plasma cells.
 These in turn produce antibodies known as immunoglobulin E, or IgE.
 The antibodies bind to the membrane covering mast cells.
 The mast cells are now ready to be activated by a future exposure to the allergen.

 When the body is exposed to the allergen for the second and subsequent times, the allergen binds to the antibodies on the mast cells.
 This activates the cells, causing them to release histamine as well as other chemicals.
 As a result, allergy symptoms appear.